hogeschool/webdev-semester/24-25/modulewijzer.md

 ## Course Learning Objectives (CLOs):

-1. Design and develop RESTful Web APIs using .NET Core, emphasizing the implementation of endpoints, request/response handling, and middleware to facilitate communication between the client and server.
+1. Design and develop RESTful Web APIs using .NET Core, emphasizing the implementation of **endpoints**, request/response handling to facilitate communication between the client and server.

-2. Gain proficiency in utilizing .NET Core features such as dependency injection, configuration, and routing to build scalable and maintainable Web API applications.
+2. Gain proficiency in utilizing .NET Core features such as **dependency injection**, configuration, routing, and data persistence.

-3. Implement authentication and authorization mechanisms in .NET Core Web APIs, including token-based authentication (JWT) and role-based access control (RBAC), to secure API endpoints and manage user access.
+3. Implement authentication and authorization mechanisms in .NET Core Web APIs, including **middleware, filters**, token-based authentication (JWT) and role-based access control (RBAC), to secure API endpoints and manage user access.

-4. Develop front-end components and user interfaces using React.js library in TypeScript, applying component-based architecture principles, and leveraging React's lifecycle methods, state management, and props for building interactive and responsive UIs.
+4. Design and implement a **functional programming solution in Typescript**, applying principles of pure functions, immutability, higher-order functions, function composition, polymorphism, advanced hierarchical data structures, recursion, currying, and closures to solve a complex problem.

-5. Utilize TypeScript's static typing features to enhance code reliability, maintainability, and developer productivity in React applications, including defining interfaces, type annotations, and enforcing type checking throughout the development process.
+5. Develop **front-end components** and user interfaces using React.js library in TypeScript, applying component-based architecture principles, and leveraging React's lifecycle methods, state management, and props for building interactive and responsive UIs.

-6. Design and implement effective communication between front-end React components and back-end .NET Core Web APIs using asynchronous HTTP requests (fetch) and RESTful API conventions, ensuring efficient data exchange, error handling, and synchronization while adhering to best practices in client-server communication.
+6. Design and implement effective communication between front-end React components and back-end .NET Core Web APIs using asynchronous HTTP requests (fetch) and RESTful API conventions, ensuring efficient **data exchange**, error handling, and synchronization while adhering to best practices in client-server communication.

 ## Course Organization: